1. Home

 Step 4: Eliminate Intercompany Transactions

-This critical step removes internal transactions between your entities.
 When Company A sells to Company B within your group, both the revenue and expense must be eliminated to avoid double-counting.
-These eliminations include:
+Common intercompany eliminations include:

 • Intercompany sales and purchases